ICRAR/daliuge/docs/drops.rst

 correct location and using the expected format for storage or subsequent upstream processing by other application DROPs.

-The DFMS provides various commonly used data DROPs with their associated I/O storage classes, including in-memory, file-base and S3 storages.
+|daliuge| provides various commonly used data DROPs with their associated I/O
+storage classes, including in-memory, file-base and S3 storages.

 .. _drop.channels: